giada-sacchi/Towards-efficient-Bayesian-approaches-to-inference-in-HHMM-for-animal-behaviour/README.md

 The R scripts are provided below in chronological order of development (i.e. as presented in the paper).

+The average running times for the algorithms is appended at the end of this file.

 ----------------------------------------

 mllk : Negative log-likelihood function and needed packages (based on the code produced by Leos-Barajas)